Cuttlerat/bashstyle/README.md

    * This can be queried/extracted with a simple function using reflection.
  * Be conscious of the need for portability.
 Bash to run in a container can make more assumptions than Bash made to run on multiple platforms.
  * When expecting or exporting environment, consider namespacing variables when subshells may be involved.
+ * Never use hard tabs the only exception is Heredocs.
- * Use hard tabs.
-Heredocs ignore leading tabs, allowing better indentation.
+   * Put Heredocs into functions for better identations

 ## Good References and Help